-The Department did not formulate State Horticulture Policy/ Strategic Plan with clear milestones for development of horticulture in the State.

-Department was ineffective in controlling overall, as well as per acre, decline in fruit production during 2014-19.

-Twelve per cent of the allocated funds (2014-19) were not utilised, while three per cent of the amount booked as expenditure was parked in saving Bank accounts of 19 drawing and disbursing officers and not actually expended.
+- The Department did not formulate State Horticulture Policy/ Strategic Plan with clear milestones for development of horticulture in the State. - Department was ineffective in controlling overall, as well as per acre, decline in fruitproduction during 2014-19. - Twelve per cent of the allocated funds (2014-19) were not utilised, while three per cent of the amount booked as expenditure was parked in saving Bank accounts of 19 drawing and disbursing officers and not actually expended. - State Disaster Response Funds of ₹ 21.60 crore was irregularly diverted towards subsidy, on pesticides, provided to horticulturists. - In ten out of twelve physically verified Plant Cum Demonstration Orchards (PCDOs), 31 per cent area was without plantation, four PCDOs did not have nurseries and eight had inadequate irrigation facilities.

-(Paragraphs 2.1.7.1 and 2.1.7.2)

-State Disaster Response Fund of \gtrless 21.60 crore was irregularly diverted towards subsidy, on pesticides, provided to horticulturists.

-In ten out of twelve physically verified Plant Cum Demonstration Orchards (PCDOs), 31 per cent area was without plantation, four PCDOs did not have nurseries and eight had inadequate irrigation facilities.

-Fruit processing units established utilising subsidy of ₹ 3.21 crore remained non-functional.

-(Paragraph 2.1.12 (iii))

-Difference in cost and quantity of pesticides, improper maintenance of data, and nonconducting of internal audit reflected ineffective internal control.
+- Fruit processing units established utilising subsidy of ₹ 3.21 crore remained nonfunctional. - Difference in cost and quantity of pesticides, improper maintenance of data, and non-conducting of internal audit reflected ineffective internal control.